What is linen? What is linen made of?

 The washing machine is recommended to wash linen table cloths and towels.
 Wash on cool using mild detergent.
 For smaller items, you can also hand wash linen.
 This is particularly useful for our produce bags, when storing produce that likes to be wet.
-Wash your produce in the bags under the tap using some fruit and veggie wash, then rinse clean, and shake off excess water.

 Can linen go in the dryer?

 Yes.
 Put linen in the dryer at the low setting.
 Remove immediately after drying and fold or hang to prevent wrinkling.
 Alternatively, linen can also be hung to dry.
 It dries much quicker than cotton due to its unique physical properties.

 No, bleaching linen isn’t recommended.
 Linen fibers can be weakened by chlorine bleach.
 Undiluted bleach should never be applied directly to the fabric, even if it is white.
 Chlorine breaks down the flax fibers.
 Use only a gentle stain remover and detergent (see below).

 How do I remove stains from linens?

 Some linens, such as our linen napkins and reusable cloth produce bags, often require a little different treatment because of their close contact with foods that can stain.
 So, taking care of your linen will help make sure it lasts as long as possible.